| 2007 |

 | 2025 |

-Endogenous IST1 exists in at least two distinct pools on endosomes in mammalian cells: one transient and one relatively stable; upon growth factor stimulation, the stable pool becomes more mobile and the transient pool accumulates more rapidly; ESCRT-III dynamics are distinct from other ESCRT complexes. |
+Endogenous IST1 exists in at least two distinct pools on endosomes (one transient, one relatively stable); upon growth factor stimulation, the stable pool becomes more mobile and the transient pool accumulates more rapidly; ESCRT-III dynamics are distinct from those of other ESCRT complexes, and an intrinsic amount of time is required for ESCRT-mediated ILV biogenesis. |

 The Journal of cell biology |